omari-kd/Environmental-Impact-on-Food-Production/README.md

 This scatter plot shows the relationship between land use(x-axis) and greenhouse gas emissions (y-axis) for different food categories, split into animal-based (red points & dashed red trend line) and plant-based food (blue points & dashed blue trend line).

-Animal-based foods typically require more land and generate higher greenhouse gas emissions compared to most plant-based alternatives.
-The relatively flat trend line for animal-based foods suggests that within this category, increasing land use does not correspond to proportionally higher emissions.
+Animal-based food typically require more land and generate higher greenhouse gas emissions compared to most plant-based alternatives.
+The relatively flat trend line for animal-based food suggests that within this category, increasing land use does not correspond to proportionally higher emissions.

-Plant-based foods display greater variability in land use requirements.
-While most plant-based options use less land than animal-based foods, certain plant crops require significant land area.
-The steeper trend line for plant-based foods indicates that higher land use correlates more strongly with increased emissions in this category.
+Plant-based food display greater variability in land use requirements.
+While most plant-based options use less land than animal-based food, certain plant crops require significant land area.
+The steeper trend line for plant-based food indicates that higher land use correlates more strongly with increased emissions in this category.

 #### Environmental Implications